nicolastonon/tZq-TMVA-code/README.txt

 --- WARNINGS ---
 ####################

+/!\ In BDT_analysis.cc
-/!\ Be careful to set properly all the booleans & other options in the main !
+- Be careful to set properly all the configurable paths, booleans & other options in the main !!!
+- Also notice that all function calls are done via dedicated booleans (cf. section "Function Calls" in code) !

 /!\ Be sure to keep all the separate codes synchronized !
 For example, any change in BDT_analysis.cc to the cuts/samples/channels/... will affect every function of the user-class theMVAtool. *BUT* you need to propagate these changes (e.g. list of samples or systematics) to the codes which are independant, for example standalone code 'scaleFakes.cc' (described later).